mlops-ai/mlops/docs/index.md

 This project was created as a final BE project of Computer Science course at [Faculty of Mathematics and Computer Science](https://wmi.amu.edu.pl/en) of [Adam Mickiewicz University](https://amu.edu.pl/en).

-## To-Do

-Application is still under development.
-Here is a list of features we plan to implement in the future:
-- [ ] Add support for the whole monitoring module
-- [ ] Add support for mail alerts
-- [ ] AWS ECR integration
-- [ ] Add support for multiple users (optionally)